National Basketball League (1898–1904): 1899-1902

 The National Basketball League began the 1900–01 season with seven teams and an expanded schedule of 32 games.
-Of the seven teams, six finished the season.
-Only the newest team, from Burlington NJ, failed to complete the season.
-The seven teams were the New York Wanderers, Trenton Nationals, Millville Glass Blowers, Bristol Pile Drivers, Camden Skeeters, Pennsylvania Bicycle Club, and Burlington.
+The Chester team, which had adopted the name of the Big Five, folded after going 0-6 in the 1899-00.
+They were replaced with a team from Burlington, New Jersey, known as the Shoe Pegs.
 With five of the seven teams finishing with records of .500 or better, NBL fans saw the good competitive play from most teams throughout the season.
-In this season the Camden team also went by the handle of Camden Skeeters.
-With the split season dropped, no playoffs were necessary, and the New York Wanderers captured the League title by three games.
+In this season the Camden team adopted the handle of Camden Skeeters.
+With the split season dropped, no playoffs were necessary, and the New York Wanderers captured the league title by three games.

-The 1901–02 season may have been the most successful year of the National Basketball League in terms of stability, with six strong franchises, namely the Bristol, New York, Trenton, Camden, Millville, and Philadelphia teams from the previous year.
-The schedule expanded once again to 40 games, every game saves one was played as scheduled, no teams dropped out, and there was only one really weak team in the league.
-Camden finally became more than a .500 team and lost the league crown to the Bristol Pile Drivers by only 3 games.
+The 1901 offseason saw the Wanderers announce their withdraw from the NBL due to fatigue from not playing home games.
+They rejoined right before the season started in November.
+Despite this, the 1901–02 season may have been the most successful year of the National Basketball League in terms of stability, with six strong franchises, namely the Bristol, New York, Trenton, Camden, Millville, and Philadelphia teams from the previous year.
+The schedule expanded once again to 40 games, all of which except for one were played.
+The league also went an entire season without a single change in teams.
+Camden had a winning record for the first time, but lost the league crown to the Bristol Pile Drivers by 3 games.
 Bristol had a 28–12 record.

-League in decline

-1902–1903 was the season was again a split season.
-There were eight first-half teams: Camden Electrics, New York Wanderers, Bristol Pile Drivers, Philadelphia Phillies, Trenton Potters, Conshohocken, and Burlington Shoe Pegs.
-The second half of the season saw only six teams: Camden Electrics, Burlington Shoe Pegs, Wilmington Peaches, Trenton Potters, New York Wanderers, and Conshohocken.
-Two teams dropped out before the season finished.
-The Burlington team was doing so poorly that its owner-coach, Frank Reber, fired his entire team, purchased the Bristol franchise and used Bristol's players to represent Burlington.
-Phillies manager and future member of the Basketball Hall of Fame, Frank Morgenweck, disbanded his Phillies team to purchase the Wilmington team.

-Camden Electrics, coached by Billy Morgenweck (Frank's brother), cruised to 36 wins against only 9 defeats, a winning percentage of .800.
-The first half record was 15–2, and the second-half record was 21–7.

-Things did not go very well during the offseason in 1903 in the National Basketball League.
-Only five teams elected to play that year.
-More importantly, New York, Burlington, and Wilmington, all with experienced owners and coaches, failed to return.
-The league began the season with only five teams: Camden Electrics, Trenton Potters, Conshohocken, Millville Glass Blowers, and St. Bridget's Biddies.
+Decline

+The 1902 offseason saw another major team, the Millville Glassblowers, once again withdraw from the league.
+However, unlike the Wanderers, they did not rejoin in time for the season.
+The league then picked up Conshohocken Giants and Wilmington Nationals of Pennsylvania and Delaware, respectively.
+Both Philadelphia and Burlington struggled heavily in the first half of the season.
+Burlington would end up merging with Bristol, while Philadelphia merged with Wilmington.
+Due to this all happening within the first month of the 1902-03 season, the NBL declared split season.
+The Camden Electrics, coached by Billy Morgenweck, cruised to a 36–9 record, a winning percentage of .800.
+Their first half record was 15–2, and the second half record was 21–7, being named NBL champions for both halves.

+Things did not go very well during the 1903 offseason.
+Multiple teams lost their stars when the now-dominant Massachusetts leagues offered higher pay for players.
+After this, the Wanderers permanently left to form the Hudson River League.
+Bristol and Wilmington also left the league.
+Millville, however, rejoined the NBL, along with the St. Bridget's/Schuykill Falls Biddies.
 Trenton dropped out on December 26, 1903, and Camden left on December 31.
-The National Basketball League was disbanded on January 4, 1904, not without controversy, and at least one lawsuit followed its demise.
-Billy Morgenweck was subsequently sued by investors in the Camden Electrics.
+The league was disbanded on January 4, 1904, and at least one lawsuit followed its demise.
+Billy Morgenweck was subsequently sued by investors in the Camden Skeeters.